 Borders with Afghanistan, China, Kyrgyzstan, Uzbekistan

-Dushanbe - the capital of Tajikistan
+Dushanbe is the capital of Tajikistan

-the largest city, political, cultural and economic center of the country.
+most Big City, the political, cultural and economic center of the country.
 The population is 661.1 thousand people.
 Ethnic composition: Tajiks - 73.4%, Uzbeks - 20.1%, Russians - 5.1%, others - 2.4%.

 Geopolitics